 Southwest Spine and Pain is excited to offer a new approach to provide relief for patients suffering from chronic low back pain (CLBP).

-The new treatment is the Intracept Procedure –a minimally invasive, outpatient procedure that targets a nerve located in the bones of the spine (vertebrae).
-During the procedure, your SWSP provider will advance a specialized probe into the vertebrae and use radiofrequency energy (heat) to disable the nerve, rendering it unable to transmit pain signals.
+An Intracept procedure (basivertebral nerve ablation) is performed in an outpatient surgery center or hospital.
+During the procedure, a Southwest Spine and Pain provider will advance a specialized probe into the vertebrae and use radiofrequency energy (heat) to disable the nerve, rendering it unable to transmit pain signals.
 Intracept takes approximately 60-90 minutes and does not involve an implant or change the structure of the spine.
+It is typically performed under a general anesthetic or sedation depending on the patient’s needs.

 Dr. Derek Frieden discusses Intracept with St. George News